LOW GARDEN CLUB

 Treasurer - Rita Bowles

-Assistant treasurer -
+Assistant Treasurer - Judy Flynn

 Parliamentarian - Jan Davis

-Nominating Committee -
+Nominating Committee -Gaylen Smoak

-Ex-Officio President -
+Ex-Officio President - Debbie Hein

 The Board meets on the 4th Monday at 10 am in the Community Center.
 All members are welcome to attend.

-LOW GC Membership
+LOW GC Members at OH

 The LOW Garden Club is a member of the National Garden Clubs, Inc., South Atlantic Region and